-For all the joys of gardens and gardening, there are some blessed moments when one sits to breathe in the glories of the place or to take satisfaction from hard work well done.
+For all the joys of gardens and gardening, there are some blessed moments when one sits on a garden bench to breathe in the glories of the place or to take satisfaction from hard work well done.
 A seat or a garden bench provides not just the functional response to this moment but a positive contribution to the garden as a focal point, destination or incidental pleasure.

-Traditionally, benches have been constructed in timber with hard woods such as teak providing the most common material.
-Another favourite combination is timber for the seat and steel or aluminium for the frame.
+Traditionally, the garden bench has been constructed in timber with hard woods such as teak providing the most common material.
+Another favourite combination for a garden bench is timber for the seat and steel or aluminium for the frame.
 This produces the familiar park bench, upon which two or perhaps three people can sit and chat.
-Timber is favoured not simply for its appearance but because it is relatively warm to the touch even on colder autumn or winter days.
-This means that cushions are not always necessary, which in turn reduces storage needs.
+Timber is favoured for a garden bench not simply for its appearance but because it is relatively warm to the touch even on colder autumn or winter days.
+This means that cushions are not always necessary on these garden benches, which in turn reduces storage needs.

-The main problem with timber is that it can often stay damp long after a shower has passed, especially if the timber is not treated with oil or varnish.
+The main problem with timber is that it can mean your garden bench stays damp long after a shower has passed, especially if the bench is not treated with oil or varnish.
 These treatments prevent moisture soaking into the grain and preserve the original colour of the wood.
-Untreated timber will gradually grey off to a weathered silver which is visually attractive but best suited to dry conditions.
+Untreated timber will gradually grey off your garden bench to a weathered silver which is visually attractive but best suited to dry conditions.

-A traditional timber bench weathered silver.
+A traditional timber garden bench weathered silver.
 Photo by Jason Ingram

-A curvaceous, sociable design large enough to to lie-on if a shady nap spot is needed.
+A curvaceous, sociable designed garden bench large enough to to lie-on if a shady nap spot is needed.
 Photo by Jason Ingram.

 A sculpted aluminium design doubles up as a focal point and a seat.
 Photo by Jason Ingram.

-When siting benches in the garden it is best to consider laying a hard surface or gravel standing beneath the seat.
-This means that regular use will not wear away the lawn and, secondly, that mowing is much easier and the bench will not need to be moved with each mowing.
+When siting garden benches it is best to consider laying a hard surface or gravel standing beneath the seat.
+This means that regular use will not wear away the lawn and, secondly, that mowing is much easier and the garden bench will not need to be moved with each mowing.

 For smaller spaces, more decorative solutions can be used, as the detail can be admired and appreciated at close quarters.
-In smaller urban gardens there may be some polarisation between the antique and the modern.
-Wire work or decorative steel and aluminium solutions can prove appealing, but often they are a triumph of style over function, producing an uncomfortable resting place.
+In smaller urban gardens there may be some polarisation between the antique and the modern garden bench.
+Wire work or decorative steel and aluminium garden bench and seat solutions can prove appealing, but often they are a triumph of style over function, producing an uncomfortable resting place.
 Use them as a focal point for the garden, perhaps to set a style, rather than as a regularly used seat or piece of furniture.